 Leaders in Providing Comprehensive Pulmonary Care and Sleep Medicine Services, All Under One Roof, for patients in and around Altoona, PA

-Our expert team of physicians and care professionals at Altoona Lung Specailists specialize in pulmonary medicine and provide a wide array of treatments for COPD.
-Book an appointment online today!
+Put your "COPD Specialist Near Me" searches to rest.
+Our expert team of physicians specialize in pulmonary medicine and provide a wide array of treatments for COPD.

 Most people never think about breathing - it comes naturally and easily to them.
 For those who suffer from Chronic Obstructive Pulmonary Disease (COPD), however, breathing can be all they think about.
 COPD affects the airways, or the tubes that take air to the lungs, and the air sacs in the lungs themselves.
 COPD is often divided into two types: chronic bronchitis and emphysema.
 Chronic bronchitis involves a long-term cough due to mucus build-up in a patient’s airways; while emphysema, involves damage to the lungs over time, ultimately leading to collapsed airways.